Akhilm234/Deepfake-detection-for-fake-images/README.md

-This is code for fake videos detection.
+This is code for fake image detection.

 This code requires CUDA requirements to run the code.